-Dr Jonathan Teh Yi Hui is a Senior Radiation Oncologist at Asian Alliance Radiation & Oncology (AARO), a private Singapore Radiation and Oncology group focusing on the use of advanced technologies to treat cancer.
+Dr Jonathan Teh Yi Hui is a Senior Consultant Radiation Oncologist at Asian Alliance Radiation & Oncology (AARO), a private Singapore Radiation and Oncology group focusing on the use of advanced technologies to treat cancer.

 He has almost 20 years of clinical experience and specializes in the treatment of Genitourinary (Prostate, Kidney, Bladder), Head & Neck (Nasopharynx, Oral, Throat) Gastrointestinal (Upper GI, Hepatobiliary, Colorectal), Sarcoma and Paediatric Cancers.